Double descent

 An example of the double descent phenomenon in a two-layer neural network: as the ratio of parameters to data points increases, the test error first falls, then rises, then falls again.
 The vertical line marks the "interpolation threshold" boundary between the underparametrized region (more data points than parameters) and the overparameterized region (more parameters than data points).

 Double descent in statistics and machine learning is the phenomenon where a model's error rate on the test set initially decreases with the number of parameters, then peaks, then decreases again.
-The increase usually occurs near the interpolation threshold, where the number of parameters is the same as the number of training data points.
 This phenomenon has been considered surprising, as it contradicts assumptions about overfitting in classical machine learning.

+The increase usually occurs near the interpolation threshold, where the number of parameters is the same as the number of training data points (the model is just large enough to fit the training data).
+Or, more precisely, it is the maximum number of samples on which the model/training procedure achieves approximately on average 0 training error.

 History

 Early observations of what would later be called double descent in specific models date back to 1989.

-The term "double descent" was coined by Belkin et. al. in 2019, when the phenomenon gained popularity as a broader concept exhibited by many models.
+The term "double descent" was coined by Belkin et al. in 2019, when the phenomenon gained popularity as a broader concept exhibited by many models.
 The latter development was prompted by a perceived contradiction between the conventional wisdom that too many parameters in the model result in a significant overfitting error (an extrapolation of the bias–variance tradeoff), and the empirical observations in the 2010s that some modern machine learning techniques tend to perform better with larger models.